Last updated: January 14, 2022

 - As required by Adobe to conduct our business and pursue our legitimate interests, in particular:

-- Providing you with the Adobe websites and apps for which you have registered and any other products and services you have requested;
+- Providing you with the Adobe Services and Software for which you have registered and any other products and services you have requested;

 - Sending you information about Adobe products and services, special offers and similar information, and sharing your information with third parties for their own marketing purposes (where your consent is not required);

-- Analyzing your use of our websites and apps, your content, and your interaction with our communications, to tailor and customize the website or app, and marketing communications (learn more [https://www.adobe.com/privacy/marketing.html#mktg-email]) (where your consent is not required);
+- Analyzing your use of our Services and Software, your content, and your interaction with our communications, to tailor and customize the Services and Software, and marketing communications (learn more [https://www.adobe.com/privacy/marketing.html#mktg-email]) (where your consent is not required);

-- Analyzing your content through techniques such as machine learning in order to improve our services and the user experience (where your consent is not required);
+- Analyzing your content and metadata about your content through techniques such as machine learning in order to improve our Services and Software and the user experience (where your consent is not required);

-- Diagnosing problems in our apps and websites;
+- Diagnosing problems in our Services and Software;

 - Detecting, preventing, or otherwise addressing fraud, security or technical issues, as well as protecting against harm to the rights, property or safety of Adobe, our users, or the public;